webforj/webforj-documentation/docs/data-binding/validation/validators.md

 Validators checks data within your UI components against defined constraints before committing this data to the data model.
 You can apply validators to ensure that data meets certain criteria, such as being within a specified range, matching a pattern, or not being empty.

-You configure validations per binding, allowing specific rules to apply to each data point individually.
+Validations are configured per binding, allowing specific rules to apply to each data point individually.
 This setup ensures that each piece of data undergoes validation according to its own requirements.

 ## Adding validators

-You add validators to a binding using the `useValidator` method on the `BindingBuilder`.
+Add validators to a binding using the `useValidator` method on the `BindingBuilder`.

 ```java
 context.bind(nameTextField, "name")